9 experiences and attractions to try for family fun in Dubai

 If you are planning to go on a Dubai holiday with kids, read on.
 If not, read on anyway because this list may make you consider the city as your next family holiday destination!

-While Dubai might be better known as a playground for adults being a well-known shopping haven and for having a pulsing night-life.
+Dubai is known as a playground for adults being a well-known shopping haven and for having a pulsing night-life.
 However, this part of the Arabian Peninsula offers not just retail options in biblical proportions and a happening club scene.
 It also has a large variety of family-friendly attractions and experiences—enough for the city to be considered as a playground for the little ones.

-We recently visited Dubai in the United Arab Emirates and tried out these family-friendly places and narrowed down eight (8) activities and attractions you need to check out when you go on a Dubai holiday with kids.
+We recently visited Dubai in the United Arab Emirates and tried out these family-friendly places and narrowed down nine (9) activities and attractions you need to check out when you go on a Dubai holiday with kids.

 Their programs are catered to both locals and tourists alike, and for all ages, making the learning experience accessible to all.